steph10920/wireframing/README.md

 Figma makes it easy to create both low-fidelity and high-fidelity wireframes with drag-and-drop simplicity.
 Its intuitive interface, combined with real-time collaboration and powerful design features, makes it a go-to tool for beginners and professionals alike.

 Whether you're brainstorming early ideas or refining detailed layouts, Figma provides everything needed to bring your wireframes to life.

+## Benefits of Wireframing in Software Development

+Wireframing is not just a design task — it plays a vital role in the overall software development process.
+By visually mapping out the structure of an application, wireframes help align teams, reduce development risks, and accelerate project delivery.

+### 1. Clear Communication Across Teams

+Wireframes serve as a shared visual reference that helps designers, developers, and stakeholders stay on the same page.
+They reduce ambiguity by showing exactly **where each component should be placed** and how the **user flow** is intended to work.

+**Example:**
+A low-fidelity wireframe showing a **booking management system’s checkout page** helps developers understand the necessary input fields, buttons, and error messages — even before the first line of code is written.

+### 2. Early Identification of Issues

+By outlining layout and functionality early, wireframes help identify potential usability or workflow issues before development begins.
+This allows teams to make adjustments quickly and cost-effectively.

+**Example:**
+If a wireframe reveals that the navigation structure is too complex, it can be simplified before investing time in building it, saving significant development effort.

+### 3. Efficient Design-to-Development Handoff

+High-fidelity wireframes provide detailed guidance to developers, including spacing, content structure, and element positioning.
+This minimizes guesswork and speeds up the coding process.

+**Example:**
+A detailed Figma wireframe of a dashboard page, complete with spacing, icon placement, and labels, gives front-end developers a visual blueprint that can be directly translated into code.

+### 4. Improved Stakeholder Feedback

+Wireframes offer a tangible way for stakeholders to visualize how the final product will function and appear.
+This encourages timely and constructive feedback that can be integrated before development, reducing costly rework later.

+---

+In summary, wireframes are a bridge between idea and implementation — streamlining design discussions, clarifying functionality, and guiding software development with purpose and precision.